-Note 17: Derivative instruments and risk management
+Note 16: Derivative instruments and risk management

 The Bank uses derivatives for risk management purposes and to meet the needs of its customers.
-The Bank's derivative contracts principally involve OTC transactions that are negotiated privately between the Bank and the counterparty to the contract and include interest rate contracts and foreign exchange contracts.
+The Bank's derivative contracts principally involve over-the-counter ("OTC") transactions that are negotiated privately between the Bank and the counterparty to the contract and include interest rate contracts and foreign exchange contracts.